Schw4lbe/jizo-noods/README.md

 ## to-dos with prio

-### prio 0 (CMS):

-##### basic:

-- missing cms parts per discussion: adresse top section

-##### advanced:

-- find way to highlight random text areas via import -> idea: mark to highlight text with **TEXT**
-- filter out those passages with javascript and pack them into an array
-- filter out the regular text as well and pack them into an array (maybe the same? tbd) as well
-- combine them into text and highlighted text elements in conditional rendering in template
-- gives user the ability to use highlighted text in any case

 ### prio 1:

 - back up button on bottom of every view with smooth scroll back to top